xmzhuo/saks-nf/README.md

-# A json api for building and running nextflow workflow automaticlly
+# An api for automatic building nextflow pipeline with json input
-Workflow for building pipeline from scratch with json input.
-SAKS for Swiss Army Knife Solution. <br />
+API for building pipeline from json input without writing nextflow code from scratch.
+Swiss Army Knife Solution for nextflow (saks-nf).
-Once run completely, saks-nf will generate a complete and ready-to-go nextflow workflow, user can choose to rerun it with 'nextflow run' instead. <br />
+Once run completely, saks-nf will generate a completed and ready-to-go nextflow workflow.
+User can choose to run it immediatley or run it later with 'nextflow run' after manual examiniation.
-User can build single process or multiple processes workflow with a simple json file. <br />
+User can build single process or multiple processes workflow with a simple json file.
 It is compatible with docker or local executer and run on various platform, such as local pc, hpc(slurm) or cloud with default config files in nextflow format (see example in ./config).
 User can configure the requirement of the process,such as cpu, mem and timeout policy in the json file.
 By default, the workflow will generate timeline.html and report.html once the workflow complete in a user designate location.